Pennsylvania Security Deposit Laws

 If the landlord has made deductions, they must still return the remaining portion of the deposits to the tenant within 30 days.
 If the landlord fails to do so, they may be liable for paying the tenant up to double the amount owed.

-In accordance with Pennsylvania security deposit law, you, the landlord, must also include a written list of the deductions, as well as the approximate repair costs.
+By Pennsylvania security deposit law, you, the landlord, must also include a written list of the deductions, as well as the approximate repair costs.
 If you fail to do this, you may forfeit your right to withhold any portion of your tenant’s deposit.

 Can a tenant use their security deposit as last month’s rent?